Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 For `ask`, provide the question in `msg.prompt` (preferred), `msg.payload` (string), or the common Telegram fields `msg.payload.content` / `msg.payload.text`.

+If processing takes longer than 1.2 seconds, output 3 emits the localized intermediate message “I’m thinking…” with `msg.knxAi.type = "thinking"` and `msg.knxAi.transient = true`.
+The chat adapter sends it immediately to the same user, while the final answer follows normally.
+This progress message is never stored in conversation context or learned memory.

+Ollama and Bionic LM Studio requests automatically use a minimum timeout of 10 minutes; cloud providers retain a 2-minute minimum.
+There is no timeout field to maintain in the editor.
+If even the local limit is reached, KNX AI reports that the model did not finish and suggests retrying or reducing the prompt context.

+The node's canvas status is deliberately reserved for the latest incoming request and the localized “I’m thinking…” state while the LLM is running.
+KNX telegrams, gateway updates, traffic rates, ready messages and technical results never overwrite it; they remain available through the node outputs, logs and Assistant data.

 Every Ask/chat session keeps its last 8 turns and up to 20 explicit long-term instructions, separated by `msg.knxAi.sessionId`, `msg.sessionId`, or a detected Telegram chat ID.
 Requests such as “Remember not to use the term unknown” become durable instructions.
 All KNX AI nodes using the same storage share this live context and reload it after Node-RED restarts from `knxultimatestorage/knxai/memory/knxai-chat-context.md`.
 The atomically written file is bounded to 50 sessions and 512 KB.
 When KNX control is enabled, wire output 3 back to the chat sender and output 4 to a KNX Ultimate node configured in **Universal mode**.
 With confirmation enabled, the first reply previews every write GA, DPT, and payload without emitting writes; the same session must then reply `CONFIRM`/`CANCEL` (localized equivalents are accepted) within 5 minutes.
 A new request replaces any older pending plan.
 Each confirmed command has `msg.destination`, `msg.dpt`, `msg.payload`, and `msg.event = "GroupValue_Write"`.
 For DPT 1.xxx writes, safe AI equivalents `true`/`false`, `1`/`0`, and `on`/`off` are normalized to a real boolean before local validation and output.